williamazevedodepaula/mashgin-assignment/api/README.md

 ```
 6. Create a **mongo** database called **checkout-db** and start it

-7. Create a .env file (replace the values with the exact values you use on your application)
+7. Create a .env file (replace the values with the exact values you use on your database)
 ```
 touch .env
 echo DB_HOST=localhost >> .env